Artworks and Artists of Arte Povera

 Manzoni's best-known work, Artist's Shit reprises famous avant-garde provocations such as Marcel Duchamp's presentation of a urinal as a work of art in Fountain (1917).
 Supposedly containing 30 grams of his own excrement, the piece was presented sealed and for sale to visitors to the gallery.
 Ninety cans were produced, canned and labeled in an identical manner at the cannery his father owned, mocking the practices of mass production and consumption, and satirizing the reverence usually accorded to artist's work.
 Importantly the audience is never able to conclusively know whether the cans actually contain the excrement without opening them and destroying the integrity of the piece.
 The cans were sold by the gallery at the then-market price of gold by weight in another provocative subversion of notions of value.

-Tin can, contents unknown - The Tate Modern, London
+Tin can, contents unknown - Collection of the Tate, United Kingdom

 This piece consists of an area of polished floor, marked off and covered with newspapers to dry, which also protect the cleaned floor from further marks or scuffs.
 This placement questions notions of value through the attention paid to a usually overlooked aspect of a room (the floor and the marks made upon it), and it asks its viewers to reevaluate the processes and time that go into keeping a floor clean.
 It also implicitly asks that the audience invest in keeping it clean by not disturbing the newspapers.